Billy Bush’s Wife, Sydney Davis, Files For Divorce 10 Months After Separation

 As reported by NBC News, Billy Bush left the Today show back in mid-October of 2016 once a lot of drama came his way after a controversial interview with Donald Trump.
 The interview tape was from a 2005 episode of Access Hollywood and had Trump talking about kissing and groping women without their consent.

 Trump was heard saying on the tape that “when you’re a star, they let you do it.”
-Some more graphic details were also stated by Trump and Bush is heard laughing and joking along with the then-Republican presidential nominee.
+Some more graphic details were also stated by Trump, and Bush is heard laughing and joking along with the reality TV star, who years later would become president of the United States.

 Billy Bush was said to be very “ashamed and embarrassed” by the Trump interview situation and he told Vanity Fair that losing his career was the “ultimate degradation.”